leifdenby/cloud_identification/README.md

 2. `maskext` is turned into boolean 3D array, from variable `maskshort` to `maskext`

+# Compile

+The most easy way to compile is to discover dependencies with cmake, and so to make with:

+    mkdir build/
+    cd build
+    cmake ..
+    make

 # Compile on MONSOON

 Compile on MONSOON